 When it is finished, we can give it a shorter name…

-docker tag ev3dev/debian-jessie-cross ev3cc
+docker tag ev3dev/debian-stretch-cross ev3cc

 Docker images are immutable.
 You can always revert back to this image after making changes without having to download it again.

 You can see a list of images you have downloaded by running…

 But don’t delete the one you just downloaded yet!

 Let’s do the classic hello world program in C. Create a new, empty directory